When you manage a seemingly infinite number of customer service emails, it’s easy to lose sight of why each one matters.

 Great news!
 That feature already exists.
 To access it, just upgrade to the Pro plan by clicking here…

-On the Explain It Like I’m Five subreddit, experts distill complex topics and explain them as if the reader were five years old.
+On the Explain It Like I’m Five subreddit, experts distill complex topics as if the reader were five years old.

-If someone didn’t understand what those things were, this would be a perfect, clear rundown that would instantly and easily make sense.
+If someone didn’t understand what those things were, this would be a clear rundown.

-Spend some time reading the ELI5 subreddit, and practicing writing your own instructions in the same format to make life easier for your customers.
+Spend some time reading the ELI5 subreddit, and practice writing your own instructions in the same format to make life easier for your customers.

-Having a knowledge base with articles that you can link to is really helpful, as it can save your customers the hassle of trying to navigate a long email.
+A knowledge base can save your customers the hassle of trying to navigate a long email.

 As a rule of thumb, if your instructions contain more than one image or three steps, link to them rather than including them in the email.

-A recent survey of 2,000+ online customers found that 65% of them—across all ages and genders—prefer a casual tone in customer support.
+A survey of 2,000+ online customers found that 65% of them—across all ages and genders—prefer a casual tone in customer support.

-78% of respondents said that an overly casual tone (like using slang or emoticons) has a negative impact on their experience when the agent is denying a request.
+78% of respondents said that an overly casual tone (like using slang or emojis) has a negative impact on their experience when the agent is denying a request.

-So while a casual tone is fine (even emoticons are generally okay), be careful not to be too casual when you’re saying “no.”
+So while a casual tone is fine (even emojis are generally okay), be careful not to be too casual when you’re saying no.

 Notice the difference?